GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

 I. Fact-checking with companies

-In accordance with GIR policy, analysts are permitted to prepare a separate schedule of facts from the unpublished report for fact-checking with subject companies, but not with the Investment Banking Division.
+In accordance with GIR policy, analysts are permitted to prepare a separate schedule of facts from the unpublished report for fact-checking with subject companies.
 Equity and credit analysts may not provide a subject company with a written draft summary.
 This policy does not apply to pre-deal research (see further Section L below).

 J. Dissemination and Termination of, and Impact of the Firm acting as Financial Advisor on, Coverage

 Final decisions on coverage are independently made by GIR management.
-In making such decisions GIR management may consider input from various sources to the extent permitted by the Global Research Settlement or FINRA Rules 2241 and 2242 as applicable, including investors, managers of the firm’s Securities Division and Investment Banking Division.
+In making such decisions GIR management may consider input from various sources to the extent permitted by the Global Research Settlement or FINRA Rules 2241 and 2242 or Article 37 of the MiFID Org Regulation or SYSC 10 as applicable, including investors, managers of the firm’s Global Markets Division and Investment Banking Division.

 In general, the policy of GIR management is to cover companies where the firm has had a lead role in the companies’ offering of securities.